5G technology: How to identify 5G patents in your portfolio?

 Later on, 3GPP adopted Polar Coding for 5G/NR Uplink/Downlink control channel for eMBB.
 The channel coding techniques for 5G NR have changed from Turbo in 4G to Polar for the control channel and LDPC for the data channel.

 We are working on a report where we will be covering how patents in 5G technologies spread across geography, their owners, and more importantly the patents that can become part of standards.

 We’ll appreciate your patience while our team is working on some final touch-ups of the report – the most crucial/time taking phase.
 You can join our VIP waitlist and we’ll be sure to send you the report as soon as we are done with it.

 Authored by: Gaurav Sahni, Team Lead, Patent Search, and Aman Kumar, Sr. Research Analyst, Patent Search

-Suggested Read: What are the top players up to in the 5G domain?
+Suggested Read: 5G Market Research: What are the top players up to?

 Oh Crap!
 We're sorry this post wasn't of much help to you!

 You are an angel!
 Thank for the feedback 🙂